Lucienthewizz/Lucienthewizz/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Lucien Purnawarman
 ==========================================================================================================================================

-Inspiring to be a Front-End Developer
+Aspiring to be a Front-End Developer
 -------------------------------------

 Hello, my full name is I Gusti Agung Ngurah Lucien Yudistira Purnawarman.
 You can call me Lucien.
 I am 19 years old.
 And currently studying in Universitas Udayana.